kyverno/website/content/en/policies/best-practices/require_labels/require_labels.md

 type: "docs"
 title: Require Labels
 linkTitle: Require Labels
-weight: 28
+weight: 1
 description: >
     Define and use labels that identify semantic attributes of your application or Deployment.
-A common set of labels allows tools to work interoperably, describing objects in a common manner that  all tools can understand.
+A common set of labels allows tools to work collaboratively, describing objects in a common manner that  all tools can understand.
 The recommended labels describe applications in a way that can be  queried.
 ---

 ## Policy Definition